Racist or misunderstood tradition? Dutch group defend use of blackface

 "It's gone on for hundreds of years, so why would we change that?"

-Black Pete is typically played by while people with black face paint, red lipstick and frizzy black wigs.
+Black Pete is typically played by white people with black face paint, red lipstick and frizzy black wigs.

 She said some critics believed Black Pete was a slave, but they don't see him as a slave and said the "blackface" is from chimney soot gathered during present delivery.